xdpranali/BookChef/README.md

 + [Installation and Setup](#installationandsetup)

 ## Description <a name="description"></a>
-The BookChef web application, built with Java (Core + Advanced) and the Spring Framework, enables users to perform CRUD operations on their booking, facilitating efficient management of booking activities.
+The BookChef web application, for book the chef online and which is built with Java (Core + Advanced) and the Spring Framework, enables users to perform CRUD operations on their booking, facilitating efficient management of booking activities.

 # Technology <a name="technology"></a>
 - **Frontend**: HTML, CSS, Javascript, Bootstrap